alexgenco/lsamp/README.md

 Sample stdin at a fixed rate.

-For when you have a high volume source (e.g. live application logs) and you just want the gist.
+For when you have a high volume source (e.g. live application logs) but you just want the gist.

 ## Installation